Legendary Stone Roses icon confirmed for Shrewsbury venue

-The legendary Stone Roses Icon 'Mani' will be appearing at a Shrewsbury venue.
+The legendary Stone Roses bassist 'Mani' will be appearing at a Shrewsbury venue.

 The man behind the Stone Roses' unforgettable basslines, Gary ‘Mani’ Mounfield, is heading out on an intimate tour of the UK, which includes the Buttermarket in Shrewsbury.